quira-org/README-Template/README.md

 Our team will review your pull request, and provide feedback or request changes if necessary.
 Once your pull request is approved, **we will merge it into the main codebase.** 🥳

+This can also be the place to add a link to your CONTRIBUTING.md file

 ---

 **Find an Issue**